mmagnuski/chainsaw/README.md

 * reading settings from `settings.yaml` file
 * showing instructions built from images or text files, where some of the pages are python functions (allows to show actual trial examples as part of the instructions)
 * showing breaks every n trials
+* function to show a forced break - that has to last at least N seconds - with a nice timer.
 * presenting stimuli with simple commands.
 For example `exp.show_element('fix', trigger=100)` (where `exp` is an instance of the `Experiment` class) automatically checks stimuli dictionary for `'fix'` key (exp.stim dictionary created by the user at the experiment start), draws time for `'fix'` defined in the `settings.yaml` (converting the time to number of frames) and fires a trigger synced with screen refresh using the device defined in `settings.yaml` (LPT port or CPOD Cedrus device).
 * training that continues conditional on participant correctness
 * fitting stimuli intensity with a staircase or the quest plus method
 * sending triggers through LPT or C-pod device
 * simple interface to gather responses from Cedrus response box (`getKeys` and `waitKeys` just like when using keyboard in psychopy)
+* `CedrusResponseBox` object that mimics `psychopy.hardware.keyboard.Keyboard` and returns set of psychopy keys objects.
 * saving triggers to a `.log` file (helps testing triggers without LPT port, Cedrus C-POD or in general without the recording device)

 The two core elements of experiment built with `chainsaw` are the experiment object (subclassed from `chainsaw.exp_utils.Experiment`) and the `settings.yaml` file.